bbgit/bbgit.github.io/README.md

-### Conditions as of September 9, 2025 at 1:28:28 AM CDT
+### Conditions as of September 9, 2025 at 1:33:48 AM CDT

 Temperature: 51.60 &deg;F

 Feels like: 51.60 &deg;F

-Humidity: 98%
+Humidity: 99%

-Wind Direction: N
+Wind Direction: SSE

 Windspeed: 0.0 mph